Matthew-SecProgDev/FunGameEngine/README.md

 This solution consists of two projects:

 1. **Fun.Engine**: This is the main engine project, as described above.
 It includes the foundational elements necessary for game development.
-2. **Fun.SimpleGame**: It serves as an example of how to use the engine to develop a game, showcasing the features and capabilities of FunEngine.
+2. **Fun.SimpleGame**: This is a simple game created using FunEngine.
+It serves as an example of how to use the engine to develop a game, showcasing the features and capabilities of FunEngine.
 As the engine evolves, more projects and examples will be created to demonstrate its growing capabilities.

 This solution is currently in **active development**.
 New features, improvements, and bug fixes are continuously being added.
 Stay tuned for updates as the engine continues to evolve.